josecarlosgt/Web-Design-and-Development/README.md

-# JavaScript Basics: Examples & Exercises
+# Tutorial #5: JavaScript Basics - Examples & Exercises

 The following list contains links to examples exercises in JavaScript.
 Each link also provides a reference to suggested solutions.
 - [Expressions and operators](https://jsfiddle.net/joseortiz/83k5cdp4/)